Erikharmens/FE-blog-posts/first-post.md

 ### Emphasis

 You can make your text bold by using two * before and after your word/sentence.
-**This text is bold**
+**This text is bold.**

-You can also make your text itallic by using only one * before and after your word/sentence.
+You can make your text italic by using only one * before and after.
-Some of this *text is itallic*
+Some of *this text is italic.*